rpulusani/UI-work/src/client/app/hateoas_factory/README.md

 A unique name for the service; should reflect the endpoint

 #### Service.embeddedName
-Often embedded data is not under its 'service name' but something else.
+Often embedded data is not under its 'service name'.

 #### Service.url
 Base url of the service.